 The judges have a staff of clerks who help them analyze cases and conduct pre-trial, scheduling, and settlement conferences.

-Ms. Quinn shines during the Kings County Surrogate’s Court calendar call.
+Ms. Halsey is in charge of all the clerks of the court and conducts the Kings County Surrogate’s Court calendar call.
 She does the scheduling and logistics.
 She helps the court and attorneys get through the calendar and get things done.

 Kings County Surrogate’s Court is located on the second floor of the courthouse building.
 It’s called the third floor, but it’s the second floor in my opinion.